seomoz/Social-Authority-SDK/README.md

 ### A Quick Note about the Response Data Format

-By default the Social Authoirty API uses [Hypertext Application Language](http://stateless.co/hal_specification.html) for JSON serialization.
+By default, the Social Authority API uses [Hypertext Application Language](http://stateless.co/hal_specification.html) for the JSON serialization format.
 This means we can (and do!) embed Hypermedia Controls into the documents.
-Basically that's a fancy way of saying every response from the API has a key (`_links`) pointing to more information.
-Generate requests for those URLs to obtain the additional information.
-This is useful when you exceed the single request limits for scores; the server will automatically generate the URLs needed for subsequent requests to obtain the remaining data.
+Every response from the API has a key (`_links`) pointing to more information.
+Simply generate requests for those URLs to obtain the additional information.
+This is useful when you exceed the limits for scores returned in a single request.
+The server will automatically generate the URLs needed for subsequent requests to obtain the remaining data.

 ### Setting up Access Controls